History of Cyberpunk 2077 in Timeline

 2020: Tokyo Game Show 2020 Livestream

-During a Cyberpunk 2077 livestream at Tokyo Game Show 2020, Hiroshi Sakakibara, Environment City Coordinator at CD Projekt Red, discussed the design of Night City, highlighting the incorporation of retro and futuristic elements.
+During a Cyberpunk 2077 livestream at Tokyo Game Show in 2020, Hiroshi Sakakibara, Environment City Coordinator at CD Projekt Red, discussed the team's inspiration for Night City, including dilapidated buildings with LED lights as part of a high-tech security system.

-In 2020, CD Projekt Red reported that digital preorders for Cyberpunk 2077 alone covered the game's production and 2020 marketing expenses.
+In 2020, CD Projekt Red announced that digital preorders for Cyberpunk 2077 alone had recouped the game's production costs, as well as the game's 2020 marketing expenses.

 2020: Release of Cyberpunk 2077